-Strategy 1.5: Look at "new models" for senior residency.
+Strategy 1.6: Look at "new models" for senior residency.

-The Village should consider zoning amendments designed to allow for seniors to remain in the Village's community.
-These zoning initiatives should be structured to conform to the development parameters that have been cited elsewhere in the Comprehensive Plan, for example maintaining Village scale, encouraging sustainable design, be for profit and only permitting revenue positive developments.
+The Village should consider zoning amendments designed to allow for seniors to remain in the community.
+These zoning initiatives should be structured to conform to the development parameters that have been cited elsewhere in the Comprehensive Plan, for example maintaining Village scale, encouraging sustainable design, and only permitting revenue positive developments.